donno2048/Rosehip-L/README.md

 ## For extreme developers:

-I recently added auto-support for any pygame app, the blade-runner in the util folder is an example for this method, run the patch file using:
+I recently added auto-support for any pygame app, open the master branch, the blade-runner in the util folder is an example for this method, run the patch file using:

 ```sh
 patch blade_runner/__init__.py blade.patch